hiriski/laravel-myapp/resources/sass/front/layouts/README.md

 # layouts
-All layout style like a footer, header, etc.
+All layout style such as footer, header, etc.